 There are two main types of shower heads.
 The first is a fixed head version, which is permanently mounted on a wall or ceiling and is adjustable to a degree to direct the jets of water.
 The second is a handheld type; this one is attached to a flexible hose so that it can be used by hand.

 The two basic types then come in a wide variety of styles that control how the water is delivered.
 Massage showerheads have powerful water jets that can pummel aching muscles, while rainfall versions are large and provide a wider spread of water that mimics standing in a refreshing fall of raindrops.
-Other styles available include LED lights, which add some colour to the jets, low-flow versions are designed to use less water, and waterfall versions provide an invigorating cascade of water.
+Other styles available include LED lights, which add colour to the jets, low-flow versions are designed to use less water, and waterfall versions, which provide a refreshing cascade of water.